CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/udo-in-appengine-plugin.md

     }
     ```

 4. Setup requires BaseLibInformation to point to the class inheriting from abstract class CompuTec.Core2.CoreInfo.
-To meet this requirement's we will add a new file FirstPluginInfo.cs in CompuTec.AppEngine.FirstPlugin.API project.
+To meet this requirement, we will add a new file FirstPluginInfo.cs in CompuTec.AppEngine.FirstPlugin.API project.
 In it, we can define Version information and version retrieval methods, declare implemented objects, and bind interfaces to implementations.
 We will add this information after we prepare the Business Objects implementation in the second part of this tutorial.

     FirstPluginInfo.cs